 Our primordial society uses to treat the child with the natal teeth as a demon.
 This is supported by the belief that this child can cause the grave problems in the society.
 So, the child with the natal teeth uses to be terminated.

 Due to the hype in the natal teeth, there has been some incidence of father removing the natal teeth on their own at home.
-These can put the child health in the risk and result in a medical emergency.
+These can put the child health at the risk and result in a medical emergency.

 Despite any medical evidence, the medical practitioner is compelled to remove the natal teeth due to constant pressure from individual and society.